jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 `stream-64-stride-1-noverify.riscv` and the
 `stream-64-stride-4-noverify.riscv`.

-**Hint:** Single cycle CPU and pipelined CPU should have exactly the same amount of executed instructions for each binary.
+**Hint:** Regardless of microarchitectures, the amount of dynamic instruction must be the same for each binary containing RV64IM instructions.
+The single cycle CPU might be useful for this question.

+**Hint:** DINOCPU simulations output the number of cycles, and does not output the number of simulated instructions.
+Part of the Iron Law might be useful for calculation.

 ### Question 2 (20 points)